28 January 2009

 I still find it hard to believe that there are people carrying handbags that cost more than thrice the monthly income of a bus driver, and many more times that of the foreign worker labouring in the hot sun, risking his life to construct luxury condominiums he will never have a chance to live in.

+The media encourages and amplifies this ostentatious consumption.
 Perhaps it is good to encourage people to spend more because this will prevent the recession from getting worse.
-I am not an economist, but
+I am not an economist, but wasn't that the root cause of the current crisis - Americans spending more than they could afford to?

 I am not a particularly spiritual person.
 I don't believe in the supernatural and I don't think I have a soul that will survive my death.
 But as I view the crass materialism around me, I am reminded of what my mother once told me: 'Suffering and deprivation is good for the soul.'